GilShmaya/KnowledgeBaseForWordPrediction/README.md

 1. update the credential - on the local dir /.aws/credentials

-2. create the following buckets :
+2. create the following buckets : "s3n://assignment2gy"

 ***

-3. Upload eng-stopwords.txt to  ***
+3. Upload eng-stopwords.txt to the bucket you created and make sure you name it "eng-stopwords.txt".

-3. upload Assignment2.jar to assignment2 bucket
+3. Upload the following jars to the "assignment2gy" bucket:
+    - Splitter.jar
+    - NrTrCalculator.jar
+    - Joiner.jar
+    - DEprobability.jar
+    - SortOutput.jar

-4. run ***
+4. run java -jar MainLogic/target/MainLogic-1.0-SNAPSHOT.jar

 #### Map Reduce Jobs :